cnutt86/cnutt86.github.io/_posts/2025-09-08-boxplots-and-python.md

 ---

-Below panda, matplotlib, glob, and seaborn are imported to access functions from those sources that will be used in the program
+Below pandas, matplotlib, and seaborn are imported to access functions from those sources that will be used in the program

 ```python
 import pandas as pd